codylewis/codylewis-net/content/posts/2019/03/from-japan-to-the-midwest-my-career-journey-so-far.md

 You find what you're looking for when you least expect it, and that's what happened when I met my girlfriend, Cassie.
 A vivacious woman from the Midwest enrolled at Baylor University's nursing program in Dallas.

-When we first met she told me where she was from and pointed to the mitten[^3] on the map.
+When we first met she told me where she was from and pointed to the mitten[^4] on the map.
 I didn't think that less than two years later that we'd find ourselves back in her home state -- funny how life works.

 ## Miles Away But Still Connected, Working Remotely

 I was fortunate during my transition to Wisconsin to retain my position in Dallas working remotely.
 My responsibilities increased and I was challenged daily -- being remote didn't hinder that.

-Being new to MIlwaukee changed how I spent my free time.
+Being new to Milwaukee changed how I spent my free time.
 Besides Cassie, I didn't know anyone in the area.
-I heard great things about the developer community in the area so I headed to Meetup.com to get involved.
+I heard great things about the developer community so I headed to Meetup.com to get involved.

-Established groups -- such as MilwaukeeJS, Laravel Milwaukee, and Wisconsin .Net Users Group -- were representing their communities on a regular basis, but there was one new and smaller group that caught my attention -- Milwaukee Hacker Hours.
+Established groups -- such as MilwaukeeJS, Laravel Milwaukee and Wisconsin .Net Users Group -- were representing their communities on a regular basis, but there was one new and smaller group that caught my attention -- Milwaukee Hacker Hours.

 ## Milwaukee Hacker Hours